Key Summary

 Pricing

-- Transaction fees apply (typically ~2.6%–3.5% per payment depending on method)
+- Transaction fees apply, typically around 2.6 to 3.5 percent per payment depending on the method

 - Full details available on the official Square Appointments pricing page